yuweizzz/apisix-plugin-ocsp/README.md

 ### v0.3

 - rename plugin from 'ocsp-stapling' to 'ocsp'.
-- rename attributes, same as the nginx directive.
+- rename attributes, new attribute names are the same as the nginx directive.
-- remove ttl settings, use nextupdate feild as ttl time, the featrue required openresty 1.27.1.1 version.
+- remove ttl settings, use nextupdate field as ttl time.
+This feature requires OpenResty version 1.27.1.1.

 ## Installation